jparker1221/note-taker-module-11/README.md

 ## Usage

 Open the deployed application.
 Click "Get Started" to open the note taker.
 Enter a title for your note then enter your text.
 Click the save icon to save your note.
+Click the delete icon to delete a note.

 ## License